All data is current as of 2013, unless otherwise noted.

-The Office of Public Defense (OPD) contracts with private attorneys to provide representation in certain types of cases and in a limited number of counties.
+The Washington State Office of Public Defense (OPD) administers those indigent representation programs that are funded by the state.
+OPD is prohibited from directly representing clients.
+Instead, it manages contracts with private attorneys to provide representation in certain types of cases and in a limited number of counties.
 The state’s Supreme Court directly appoints the director of OPD.
 The legislature created an 11-person advisory committee, appointed by diverse authorities, to assist the OPD in promulgating policies.

 The Washington Supreme Court has issued a number of rules about how right to counsel services are provided, including banning flat fee contracting, establishing performance standards, and implementing caseload controls.